christopherhein/frontend-helpers/README.md

     //= require shortcut
     //= require swfobject

-Not only did I add a bunch of wonderfully awesome I also added a css reset that can be used, as well as a base variables...
-Although with sprockets currently you cannot include files with persistent variables, so I would highly recommend using SASS's built in `@import` to include files to do so include both files like so:
+Not only did I add a bunch of wonderfully awesome javascript libs I also added a css reset that can be used, as well as a base variables...
+Although with sprockets currently you cannot include files with persistent variables, so I would highly recommend using SASS's built in `@import` to include files to do so include both files like so rename `application.css` to `application.css.sass` then add:

     @import "variables.css.sass"
     @import "reset.css.sass"